Your Systems Engineers are Burning Out (and why it can be easy to miss)

 Acting as the safety net whenever something “weird” happens, because no one else has the context

-When nothing is standard, you can’t delegate; when you can’t delegate, senior engineers become the bottleneck.
+When nothing is standard, you can’t delegate; when you can’t delegate, senior systems engineers become the bottleneck.
 Over time, highly skilled staff end up feeling more like permanent firefighters and historians of every exception the business has ever made.
 If every day is a stream of urgent but low-value tasks on ageing systems, burnout is not far behind.

 You also see concrete benefits inside the team: